 I learned what I did wrong.

-Sensory bins can be a beautifully easy activity once your child has learned how to interact with them (and, no offense, you’ve learned how to manage them, too).
-This is the part of sensory bin conversations that always gets left out.
+Sensory bins can be the easiest, most engaging activity once your child knows how to interact with them (and, no offense, once you know how to manage them, too).
+But here’s the part no one talks about: sensory bins aren’t instinctual.

 My oldest started with sensory bins at 22 months old and had them mastered by 24 months old.
 My daughter started her training at 16 months old and was a sensory bin pro at 20 months old.
 My youngest started before 12 months old and his first word was “Bin!
 Bin!”
 He was a pro by 15 months old.